Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 - Disputes related to property leases or sales

-- Employment disagreements at small enterprises
+- Employment disagreements at a local employer

 - Intellectual property conflicts involving local artisans or entrepreneurs